Koblenz: Economy

+Center of infrastructure is the district Altstadt, where most stores, F&B's and servicers are located, the street with most stores is Loehrst., two malls are located there, the Loehr Center and the Forum Mittelrhein.

 Koblenz is a principal seat of the Mosel and Rhenish wine trade, and also does a large business in the export of mineral waters.
-Its manufactures include automotive parts (braking systems – TRW Automotive, gas springs and hydraulic vibration dampers – Stabilus), aluminum coils (Aleris International, Inc.), pianos, paper, cardboard, machinery, boats, and barges.
-Since the 17th century, it has been home to the Königsbacher (now Koblenzer) brewery (the Old Brewery in Koblenz's historic center, and now a plant in Koblenz-Stolzenfels).
+Its manufactures include automotive parts (braking systems – TRW Automotive, gas springs and hydraulic vibration dampers – Stabilus), aluminium coils (Aleris International, Inc.), pianos, paper, cardboard, machinery, boats, and barges.
+Since the 17th century, it has been home to the Königsbacher (now Koblenzer) brewery (the Old Brewery in Koblenz's historic centre, and now a plant in Koblenz-Stolzenfels).
 It is an important regional transit hub.

 The headquarters of the German Army Forces Command was located in the city until 2012.
 Its successor, the German Army Command (German: Kommando Heer, Kdo H) is based at the von-Hardenberg-Kaserne in Strausberg, Brandenburg.

-The Bundeswehr's Joint Medical Service Headquarters was formed in 2012 as part of a larger reorganization of the Bundeswehr.
+The Bundeswehr's Joint Medical Service Headquarters was formed in 2012 as part of a larger reorganisation of the Bundeswehr.
 It is based at the Falckenstein-Barracks (Falckenstein-Kaserne) and the Rhine-Barracks (Rhein-Kaserne) in Koblenz.
 It is the high command of the German Army Joint Medical Service.
-The Headquarters is also the Staff of the Inspector of the Joint Medical Service, Generaloberstabsarzt Dr. Ulrich Baumgaertner.
+The Headquarters is also the Staff of the Inspector of the Joint Medical Service, Generaloberstabsarzt Dr Ulrich Baumgaertner.

-An Amazon logistics hub located some 15 km outside the city at the Autobahnkreuz Koblenz has been in operation since 19 September 2012.
+An Amazon logistics hub located some 15 km outside the city at the Autobahn Kreuz Koblenz has been in operation since 19 September 2012.

-The international headquarters of Canyon Bicycles GmbH is also in Koblenz which is where it began in 1985.
+The international headquarters of Canyon Bicycles GmbH is also in Koblenz, which is where it began in 1985.